Insurgency in Chad (2016–present)

 In 2016, the Front for Change and Concord in Chad (FACT) and the Military Command Council for the Salvation of the Republic (CCMSR) began a rebellion against the Chadian government.
 From their rear bases in southern Libya, FACT and CCMSR have launched offensives and raids into Northern Chad seeking to overthrow the government of former president Idriss Déby, who had been in power since a December 1990 coup.
 Other rebel groups are also involved in the insurgency, though to a lesser extent.

+In 2021, Idriss Déby was killed during a major rebel offensive.
+Despite this, the insurgents were ultimately repelled and Mahamat Déby Itno rose to succeed his father as ruler of Chad.
+Though a ceasefire agreement was signed by many insurgent groups in August 2022, this failed to fully contain the uprising.
+By 2024, the insurgency was ongoing in the north and had spread to the border of the Central African Republic.

 Background

 Historically, Chad has suffered from a large number of civil wars, foreign conflicts, and coups since its independence from France in 1958.
 Idriss Déby seized the Chadian presidency in a military coup in 1990.
 Since then, he enjoyed backing by both France and China.
 Déby's government was able to repeatedly defeat rebellions against his rule.
 Militant opposition groups were eventually driven from the country into exile.
 After the end of the Chadian Civil War (2005–2010), Chadian insurgents were forced to leave their old bases in Sudan.
 Many consequently moved into Libya which fell into unrest from 2011 due to the First Libyan Civil War.

 In 2014, the Second Libyan Civil War broke out.
 Several Chadian rebel groups consequently became mercenaries in service of various Libyan factions, receiving money and weaponry to prepare for their return to Chad.